CraftAndCode/logical-operations/README.md

 ```template
 basic.forever(function () {

 })
 ```

 ```blocks
 basic.forever(function () {

 })
 ```
 ## Step 0 @showDialog
 Hello!
-Today we'll learn how to give Micro:bit more specific conditions to run the code.
+Today we'll learn how to give the Micro:bit more specific conditions to run the code.
 ## Step 1 @showDialog
 ### Logical AND
 Sometimes we need a set of actions to be performed when several conditions are met at the same time.